aygalic/biosequence_encoding/README.md

 ## The Notebooks

-Each time of network is studied in depth inside dedicated python notebooks.
+Each dataset as well as each network is studied in depth inside dedicated python notebooks.

+On the dataset part you can find the folowing notebook where we break down the processing pipeline for data analysis:

+- `Data_Analysis_cancer.ipynb`
+- `Data_Analysis_genes.ipynb`
+- `Data_Analysis_transcripts.ipynb`

+And the following are dedicated to the different types of models:

+- `FC_autoencoder.ipynb` most basic model
+- `FC_VAE.ipynb`
+- `cnn.ipynb` -
+- `ConVAE.ipynb`
+- `LSTM.ipynb`
+- `LSTM_transpose.ipynb`

 Those notebook are mainly following the same step for each model architecture: